-Sorry to yell, but it feels pretty necessary.
-The best pumpkin risotto, with practically no stirring necessary.
-Needless to say, we’re about to change your risotto-makin’ world!
+Say hello to the best pumpkin risotto, with practically no stirring necessary.
+We’re about to change your risotto-makin’ world!

-This pumpkin risotto cooks with less than 20 minutes of active prep time, & requires very minimal stirring.
-You’d never guess it, though, since it has that dreamy creamy texture you want out of any good risotto dish.
+- QUICK & EASY.
+This pumpkin risotto comes together in less than 20 minutes of active time & requires very minimal stirring (that’s why we call it a no-stir risotto!).
+You’d never guess it, though, since it has that luxuriously creamy texture you want out of any good risotto dish.

 This pumpkin risotto recipe was originally developed & shared in 2019 in partnership with ALDI.
 As a life-long ALDI shopper, ALDI is near & dear to my heart, especially during the holiday season.